lucko/helper/README.md

         });
 ```

-You can also merge events together into the same handler.
+You can also merge events together into the same handler, without having to define the handler twice.
 ```java
 Events.merge(PlayerEvent.class, PlayerQuitEvent.class, PlayerKickEvent.class)
         .filter(e -> !e.getPlayer().isOp())